mspnp/aks-baseline-regulated/docs/deploy/11-aks-cluster.md

 # Deploy the Regulated Industries AKS Cluster

-Now that the [hub-spoke network is provisioned](./08-cluster-networking.md), the next step in the [AKS Baseline for Regulated workloads reference implementation](/) is deploying the AKS cluster, built on it's [security-hardened OS](https://learn.microsoft.com/azure/aks/security-hardened-vm-host-image) and its adjacent Azure resources.
+Now that the [ACR was deployed](./09-acr-stamp.md) and [ACR was populated](10-pre-bootstrap.md), the next step in the [AKS Baseline for Regulated workloads reference implementation](/) is deploying the AKS cluster, built on it's [security-hardened OS](https://learn.microsoft.com/azure/aks/security-hardened-vm-host-image) and its adjacent Azure resources.

 ## Expected results